Independent investigation into terror suspect’s prison escape to take place

 There are fears the fugitive – who has been missing since 8am on Wednesday – might try to flee the country.

-Detailing what he knew of Khalife’s escape, Mr Chalk told MPs: “At approximately 7.30 yesterday morning, a vehicle which had made a delivery to the prison’s kitchen left HMP Wandsworth.
+Detailing what he knew of Khalife’s escape, Mr Chalk told MPs on Thursday: “At approximately 7.30 yesterday morning, a vehicle which had made a delivery to the prison’s kitchen left HMP Wandsworth.

 “Shortly afterwards, local contingency plans for an unaccounted prisoner were activated and in line with standard procedure the police were informed.